 Single Survey Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Water piping, where visible, is run in copper and PVC.
-Bathroom fittings incorporate a three piece suite within the principal bathroom and a shower, WC and wash-hand basin within the shower room at ground floor level.
+No tests whatsoever were carried out to the system or Appliances.
+Mains supply.
+The bathroom contains a bath, shower cubicle, WC and wash-hand basin.
+The shower room contains a shower cubicle, WC and wash-hand basin.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the cupboard off the kitchen which vents by way of a flue to the rear elevation.
+The property is served by a gas fired central heating system.
+Hot water is also supplied from the heating system.
+The central heating boiler is located in the dining room cupboard.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Drainage is presumed to be connected to the main public sewer.